Skip to content

 The Economics Collection profile is explained on this Library page.
 The classification system for books is explained on this page.
 The classification system for statistical data is explained on this page.

-The Economics Collection Policy reflects the evolving research and teaching requirements of the EUI Economics Department, Robert Schuman Centre for Advanced Studies, Max Weber Programme, School of Transnational Governance and users of economics literature and data campus-wide.
+The Economics Collection Policy reflects the evolving research and teaching requirements of the EUI Economics Department, Robert Schuman Centre for Advanced Studies, Max Weber Programme, School of Transnational Governance and users of economic literature and data campus-wide.
 There is particular emphasis on European themes and a strong trend towards electronic access.
 Read the full collection profile on this Library page.

 EconBiz search - ZBW EconBiz Logo